bensonarafat/nigeria_states_towns_lgas/README.md

 1. Method: `GET`
 2. Endpoint: `https://nigeria-states-towns-lga.onrender.com/api/{state_code}/lgas`
 3. Description: Retrieve a list of LGA within a specific state by providing the state_code.
-4. Response: An array of state objects within the specified lgas.
+4. Response: An array of lga objects within the specified state.

 ### Example